Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Introduction

-where $\omega_f^2$, $I$, and $\kappa$ are all \emph{positive} constants.
-Physically, they correspond to the frequency squared of an eigenmode and the mode's linear and nonlinear coupling coefficients.
-For the linear problem (ignoring the $-\kappa \xi^2$ term), a static solution ($\ddot{\xi}=0$) can always be arranged by setting $\xi = I \epsilon$.
-With the nonlinear $-\kappa \xi^2$ term, the right-hand side (RHS) of Eq. (\ref{eq:toy}) must take the same sign as $\xi$ for the system to be oscillatory.
-We immediately see that with $-\kappa \xi^2\leq0$, the nonlinear term can lead to instability when $\xi>0$, and an increasing $\xi$ will make the system more vulnerable to instability.
-If we write $\xi\sim e^{\sigma t}$, at the instability threshold ($\sigma=0$), we need
+where $\xi \in \mathbb{R}$ denotes the fluid displacement due to a large-scale perturbation (i.e., the f-mode of the donor whose eigenfrequency is denoted by $\omega_f$).
+The first term on the right hand side (RHS) describes the linear restoration of the fluid to the equilibrium, the $I\epsilon$ term the linear tidal drive, with $I>0$ a coupling constant, $\epsilon = M'/D^3$ the instantaneous tidal field exerted by a companion (the accretor) with mass $M'$, and $D$ the instantaneous binary separation.
+Lastly, the $\kappa \xi^2$ term represents a combination of nonlinear effects in both the internal fluid response and the external tidal drive.
+Theoretical calculation predicts $\kappa>0$ when $I>0$ (see Appendix \ref{appx:eom_affine}). } For the linear problem (ignoring the $\kappa \xi^2$ term), a static solution ($\ddot{\xi}=0$) can always be arranged by setting $\xi = I \epsilon$.
+With the nonlinear $\kappa \xi^2$ term, the RHS of Eq. (\ref{eq:toy}) must take the opposite (same) sign as $\xi$ for the system to be oscillatory (grow exponentially).
+We immediately see that with $\kappa \xi^2\geq0$, the nonlinear term can lead to instability when $\xi>0$, and an increasing $\xi$ will make the system more vulnerable to instability. \hang{This is consistent with the standard Roche lobe overflow picture where mass loss occurs mainly at the L1 and L2 Lagrangian points, corresponding to locations of maximum stretch of the donor.} If we assume the hydrostatic limit and write $\xi\sim e^{\sigma t}$, at the instability threshold ($\sigma=0$), we need

 which is formally a quadratic function of $\xi$, and a real root exists only if its discriminant is non-negative